EmmanuelCollegeStudentUnion/ecsu-server/content/pages/home.md

     title: Access
   - description: >-
-      We fundraise for charities, campaign for ethical and environmentally sustainable practices, and recognise that liberation and welfare go hand in hand to ensure Emmanuel is a safe and welcoming community.
+      We fundraise for charities, campaign for ethical and environmentally sustainable practices, and fight for a college and university that is truly equal for all.
     icon: favorite
     title: Campaigning
 whats_here: